learningequality/studio/README.md

 These commands setup the necessary tables and contents in the database:

-    # On one terminal, run all external services
+    # In one terminal, run all external services
     yarn run services

-    # On another terminal, run devsetup to create all the necessary tables and buckets
+    # In another terminal, run devsetup to create all the necessary tables and buckets
     yarn run devsetup